LukeEScott/GCP-Plex-Media-Server/README.md

 ## Mounting a NAS Drive

+FYI - you will most likely need to configure port-forwarding on your router to give your NAS drive an external facing IP address to map to the server.

 Firstly, we need to install SSHFS as this is the protocol we're going to use to mount the NAS drive.
 You can install SSHFS by running the following command:

 ```bash